20 April 2022

 * Little Victories (Harbourside)

-Due to Easter opening hours, I wasn't able to visit Small Street Espresso, an old guard of Bristol's speciality coffee scene, but I did make it to two of its sister cafés, including the similarly petite-themed Little Victories on Wapping Wharf.
+Due to Easter opening hours, I wasn't able to visit Small Street Espresso, an old guard of Bristol's specialty coffee scene, but I did make it to two of its sister cafés, including the similarly petite-themed Little Victories on Wapping Wharf.
 It's actually less tiny than its name might suggest but the coffee, roasted by Clifton Coffee Roasters, was definitely a big win.
 I had a piccolo brewed with the house espresso blend, but the menu hanging behind the angular counter includes a wide range of espresso drinks, two different filter coffees, soft drinks, cakes and sandwiches.
 You can sit inside and admire the blue-accented coffee bar and pendulum lighting, or take a seat on the terrace outside and enjoy the people-watching opportunities.

 Little Victories is located at 7 Gaol Ferry Steps, Wapping Wharf.
 Website.
 Twitter.
 Instagram.